 Bergen is the second largest city in Norway, located on the west coast.
-It’s known as the ‘city of seven mountains’ and also famed for its World Heritage Site, Bryggen (the dock).
+It’s known as the 'city of seven mountains and is also famed for its World Heritage Site, Bryggen (the dock).

 Bryggen consists of a series of Hanseatic League heritage commercial buildings (museums, shops, and eateries) lining the eastern side of the Vagen Harbour.
 It has been listed among UNESCO’s World Cultural Heritage sites.